Shawshank01/proxy_sh/README.md

     -   Ask for the number of users and the listening port.
     -   Generate `docker-compose.yml` and `server.json` in a new `shadowsocks/` directory.
     -   Start the container and save `ss://` links to `shadowsocks/ss_links.txt`.
--   **4) Update existing container (Xray or Shadowsocks)**: Pulls the latest Docker image and restarts the selected container using Watchtower.
+-   **4) Update / Change version of existing container (Xray / Shadowsocks)**: Allows you to either update containers to the latest version via Watchtower or pin/downgrade them to a specific version tag.
+Releasing version locks is fully automated when updating to latest.
 -   **5) Restore deployment from existing config**: Recreates and starts containers from existing config directories.
 -   **6) Show VLESS links for current config**: Displays the contents of `xray/vless_links.txt`.
 -   **7) Show SS links for current config**: Displays the contents of `shadowsocks/ss_links.txt`.